 Course of study: International Business Management & Sustainability (Master) Degree: Master of Business Administration (MBA) Modul number: 04 Modul title: Behavioral Science & Leading Yourself Module responsible: Prof. Dr. rer. pol.
-Eberhard Hohl Language of lecture: english Typ of module: Mandatory module Module Content: Behavioural Science: - The module deals with psychological theories and concepts of work motivation and job satisfaction (e.g., self-determination theory, the Zurich model of job satisfaction) as well as psychological health (dimensions and development of burnout, job-demands-resources model).
+Eberhard Hohl Language of lecture: english Typ of module: Mandatory module

+Module Content: Behavioural Science: - The module deals with psychological theories and concepts of work motivation and job satisfaction (e.g., self-determination theory, the Zurich model of job satisfaction) as well as psychological health (dimensions and development of burnout, job-demands-resources model).
 (A) The contents discussed will be directly applied to case studies from business practice expand to better address the issues of digitization and sustainability.
 (B) In addition, it will be discussed to what extent the theories and concepts discussed can contribute to sustainable business success in the three dimensions of social, ecological, and economic.
-Leading Yourself: - Role as a "leader in globally operating and agile companies" - Personal assessment, personality preferences, career anchors, values, and behaviour - Value-oriented leadership - Successful self-leadership (elements, concepts) - Resilience and dealing with stress - Leadership workshop: "Clarification help" / coaching (in a team) on concrete situations from everyday working life - Insights, learning transfer and action planning Know Yourself and Lead Yourself: - Unconscious bias and diversity - Confirmation bias - Halo effect bias - Horn effect bias - Expectation bias - Affect bias - Similarity attraction bias - Affect bias - Similarity attraction bias - Affect bias - Conformity bias - Intuition bias - Contrast bias - Implicit bias - Strategies to minimize Bias in Recruiting - Strategies to reduce your own bias
+Leading Yourself: - Role as a "leader in globally operating and agile companies" - Personal assessment, personality preferences, career anchors, values, and behaviour - Value-oriented leadership - Successful self-leadership (elements, concepts) - Resilience and dealing with stress - Leadership workshop: "Clarification help" / coaching (in a team) on concrete situations from everyday working life - Insights, learning transfer and action planning Know Yourself and Lead Yourself: - Unconscious bias and diversity - Confirmation bias - Halo effect bias - Horn effect bias - Expectation bias - Affect bias - Expectation bias - Overconfidence bias - Affinity bias - Beauty bias - Conformity bias - Intuition bias - Contrast bias - The module includes the compulsory participation in the two guest lectures of the Innovation Lounge.
+Focus on Sustainability in the Module: - The module includes different approaches of social sustainability aspects, as it reveals how an individuum can behave and lead him/herself in a sustainable manner.
+Courses: 10027 Behavioral Science & Leading Yourself Teaching and learning forms: LS Lecture and Seminar Prerequisites for participation: Bachelor degree or University degree with basic knowledge in Management Systems and Leadership Applicability of the module: (8) Behavioral Science & Leading People; (14) Leading Sustainable Organizations; (13) Key Account Management; (15) Master Seminar & Thesis; (16) Sustainable Capstone Project.

-Courses: 10027 Behavioral Science & Leading Yourself Teaching and learning forms: LS Lecture and Seminar Prerequisites for participation: University degree Applicability of the module: International Business Management & Sustainability Prerequisites allocation ECTS: Portfolio: - Behavioural Science: Term paper (50%) - Leading Yourself: Presentation with handout (50%) The topic of diversity is included in either one of the above parts of the portfolio exams.
-ECTS credits: 5 Grading: graded Workload: Approximately 30h/ECTS Duration of the module: one semester Frequency of offering: Winter semester only
+Prerequisites allocation ECTS: Portfolio: - Behavioural Science: Term paper (50%) - Leading Yourself: Presentation with handout (50%) The topic of diversity is included in either one of the above parts of the portfolio exams.

+ECTS credits: 5

+Grading: graded

+Workload: Approximately 30h/ECTS

+Duration of the module: one semester

+Frequency of offering: Winter semester only

+irrequency or orreinig.
+WILLEL SELLESTEL OILLY